Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Dissipative diamagnetism

 The problem of diamagnetism raises many fascinating issues concerning the inherent quantum nature of the problem, the role played by boundaries and by dissipation, the meaning of the thermodynamic limit, and above all, the quantum–classical crossover occasioned by environment-induced decoherence.
 Landau diamagnetism provides us with a unique paradigm for discussing these relevant issues.
 Another issue of relevance is to be able to connect the mean orbital magnetic moment, a thermodynamic property, with electrical resistivity, which characterizes transport properties of materials~\cite{cursci}.

-With the motivation outlined in the preceding paragraph, we consider a particle with charge \(e\) in the presence of an external magnetic field and in a confining harmonic potential.
-This system is linearly coupled to a quantum bath (modelled as a collection of independent quantum harmonic oscillators) through coordinate variables.
-Thus, the Hamiltonian of the composite system is a generalization of Eq.~(\ref{Htot}), and which reads as where $\mathbf{p} = (p_x,p_y)$ and $\mathbf{r} = (x,y)$ are the two-dimensional momentum and position operators of the charged particle, $\mathbf{p}_j$ and $\mathbf{q}_j$ are the corresponding variables for the \(j\)-th heat-bath oscillator, and $\mathbf{A}$ is the vector potential.
-The usual commutation relations between coordinates and momenta, a generalization of Eq.~(\ref{canonical-commutation-0}) to two dimensions, hold.
+With the motivation outlined in the preceding paragraph, we consider a particle with charge\footnote{The particle could be an electron, for which \(q = -e\), where \(e > 0\) is the magnitude of the electronic charge.} \(q\), in the presence of an external magnetic field, and in a confining harmonic potential.
+This system is linearly coupled to a quantum bath (modeled as a collection of independent quantum oscillators) through coordinate variables.
+Thus, the Hamiltonian of the composite system is a generalization of Eq.~(\ref{Htot}), and which reads as \cite{sdg1,singh} where $\mathbf{p} = (p_x,p_y,p_z)$ and $\mathbf{r} = (x,y,z)$ are the momentum and position operators of the charged particle, $\mathbf{p}_j$ and $\mathbf{q}_j$ are the corresponding variables for the \(j\)-th heat-bath oscillator, and $\mathbf{A}$ is the vector potential.
+The usual commutation relations between coordinates and momenta, a generalization of Eq.~(\ref{canonical-commutation-0}) to three dimensions, hold.
 Integrating out the reservoir variables from the Heisenberg equations of motion of the particle, and following the set-up and the computation identical to the one employed to derive Eq.~(\ref{Eq.m}), one obtains the generalized quantum Langevin equation: where $\textbf{B}(\textbf{r})=\nabla \times \textbf{A}(\textbf{r})$ is the magnetic field, and \(\mu(t)\) is defined as in Eq.~(\ref{classicalmut}).
 We will consider the magnetic field ${\bf B}$ to be uniform in space, with components $B_x, B_y, B_z$, and magnitude $B=\sqrt{B_x^2+B_y^2+B_z^2}$.
-The operator-valued random force \(\mathbf{f}(t)\) is defined in a manner analogous to the one-dimensional case (see Section~\ref{quantum-noise-sec}), and hence, satisfies the following relations:
+The operator-valued random force \(\mathbf{f}(t)\) is defined in a manner analogous to the one-dimensional case (see Section~(\ref{quantum-noise-sec})), and hence, satisfies the following relations:

-where the indices $\alpha$ and $\beta$ stand for the Cartesian coordinates \(x\) and \(y\).
+where the indices $\alpha$ and $\beta$ stand for the Cartesian coordinates \(x\), \(y\), and \(z\).